 The lateral-vertebral chain of the orthosympathetic system passes anterior to the sacral bases.

-The upper hypogastric plexus runs first anteriorly to the abdominal aorta and then in front of the sacral promontory to descend and mix its fibers with the inferior endopelvic hypogastric plexus.
+The upper (superior) hypogastric plexus runs first anteriorly to the abdominal aorta and then in front of the sacral promontory to descend and mix its fibers with the inferior endopelvic hypogastric plexus.
+The union of the upper and inferior plexuses provides innervation to gastrointestinal and genital organs in the pelvis.

 Few myofascial structures insert on the bony edge of the pelvic inlet, while it is bypassed by many vascular, nervous, and visceral structures, which may be interested in compressive factors while the fetal head is about to engage inside the pelvis in the last week of gestation.